Associate Dean of Engaged Learning

 Dr. Montgomery’s research involves understanding how preschool and kindergarten children learn to self-regulate their behavior.
 He also investigates how language shapes children’s understanding of the mind.
 His research is published in many of the top journals in Developmental Psychology.
 He is a previous recipient of the Caterpillar Inc. New Faculty Achievement Award for Scholarship at Bradley University and has received research funding from the National Institute of Mental Health.

-Courses taught by Dr. Montgomery include Principles of Psychology, Developmental Psychology, Experimental Psychology, and Cognitive Development.
+Courses taught by Dr. Montgomery include Child Study Practicum, Developmental Psychology, Experimental Psychology, and Cognitive Development.
 He periodically teaches honors seminars—his most recent seminar is the Psychology of Happiness.
 Dr. Montgomery recently co-authored a text with M. Jeffrey Farrar, Cognitive Development of Children: Research and Application.